erickhun/blog/content/posts/why-you-should-have-a-side-project.md

 I often advocate people surrounding me to build their own side projects.
 I believe they can fulfill you in so many ways: for your career, your relationships, or your independence.
 [Buffer](https://buffer.com), the company I currently work for, was itself a [side project](https://news.ycombinator.com/item?id=1956119).

 I've built myself multiple side projects.
-The major ones being [PartyInBeijing](https://www.instagram.com/partyinbeijing) (inactive), [Nodablock](https://nodablock.com) (inactive), [Citymayor](https://citymayor.co)(need to fix), and now [TravelHustlers](https://travelhustlers.co).
-I believe each of them contributed and lead me to my current situation: being satisfied in my career, financially, and socially.
+The major ones being [TaipeiDev](https://taipeidev.com), [TaiwanGoldCard](https://taiwangoldcard.com), [Citymayor](https://citymayor.co), [Project Memento](https://project-memento.com), [PartyInBeijing](https://www.instagram.com/partyinbeijing) (inactive), [Nodablock](https://nodablock.com) (inactive).
+I like believe each of them contributed and lead me to my current situation: being satisfied in my career, financially, and socially.

 I'll go through this post on the many reasons why side projects are great and the reasons on why I think you should start one.
 So let's dive into it!